Pabst Theater: History

 Brewer Frederick Pabst purchased the Nunnemacher Grand Opera House in 1890 from Jacob Nunnemacher and his son, Hermann, and renamed it Das Neue Deutsche Stadt-Theater (The New German City Theater).
 The structure was damaged by arson in 1893, and subsequently completely destroyed by fire in January 1895.
 Pabst ordered it rebuilt at once, and it reopened as The Pabst Theater later in 1895.

 The Pabst was designed by architect Otto Strack in the tradition of European opera houses and the German Renaissance Revival style.
 He made it one of the most fire-proof theaters of its day, as well as one of the most opulent.

 The Pabst played an important role in the German American culture of early 20th century Milwaukee, when the city was known as Deutsch Athen (German Athens).
-The venue was home to the German-language productions for many years, due to declining revenues began scheduling performances in English by 1918.
+The venue exclusively booked German language performances until 1918, when the theater began to book English acts and artists to remain viable, as World War I's anti-German sentiment forced most German American communities, including Milwaukee's, to assimilate.